artefactual/archivematica/src/archivematica/dashboard/frontend/lib/core/features/rights-editor/README.md

 They validate page dispatch behavior, repeater render/update behavior, and page-specific DOM behavior.

+Date mask behavior is covered in `core/features/datemask/index.spec.ts`.

 ## TODO

 - Improve legacy-derived DOM coupling in grants layout behavior (`repositionRestrictionField`) so it no longer depends on child index order.
 - Move new repeater status/error strings (`Saved`, load/save failures) into localized i18n keys once product wording is finalized.
-- Evaluate a follow-up iteration that removes jQuery and replaces `inputmask` with a lighter alternative.
-Current usage imports `inputmask/dist/inputmask.es6.js` (which loads the full `dist/inputmask.js` bundle) and relies on full-library jQuery APIs, so tree-shaking benefits are limited in this feature.
+- Evaluate a follow-up iteration that removes jQuery.
+Date masking no longer uses `inputmask` and now lives in shared `core/features/datemask`.
 - Evaluate replacing native `title` attributes with an accessible design-system tooltip once strict migration parity is no longer required.